Yukaii/garbage/data-input/routes/README.md

 - One GeoJSON FeatureCollection per file under `data-input/routes/{city}/`.
 - Features must be Point geometries listed in ride order for a single route.
 - Include `properties.routeId` (string) and optional `truckOptions` (height, weight, width, length, axle_load) to override defaults.
+- Taipei/New Taipei inputs live in the `data` branch under `data-input/routes/` to keep main light.
+Generate them with `node scripts/generate-waypoints-from-data.js` (pulls `data:` branch JSON, orders by arrival time / rank) and commit to the `data` branch.

 Minimal example:
 ```json